couchcamote/dice-roll-simulator/HELP.md

 This application is separated into 2 parts, the Backend Server with Spring Boot and the [front-end](https://github.com/couchcamote/dice-roll-simulator-web) with Angular.

-The back-end contains an embedded H2 database on runtime and currently configured to be an *in-memory storage*.
-This can changed into persisted file by changing the datasource URL to the a local directory.
+The back-end contains an embedded H2 database on runtime and currently configured to be an *in-memory storage = jdbc:h2:mem:db*.
+This can be changed into a persisted file storage by changing the datasource URL to the a local directory.

 e.g. *spring.datasource.url = jdbc:h2:file:C:/data/sample*